Benjas333/VeadoSAMMI/README.md

         id: string
 }

-- ### Veadotube mini - Thumb Avatar State
+- ### Veadotube mini - Get Avatar State Thumbnail
-Get more detailed information about an avatar state.
+Get the thumbnail from an avatar state.

 Param | Description
 ------------- | -------------
+Instance | Specify the instance to manipulate.
-State to thumb | Specify the avatar state name to obtain info from.
+State to thumb | Specify the avatar state name to obtain the thumbnail from.
 Save Variable As | Specify the variable name that you want the response to be saved into.
 Delay (ms) | Native to SAMMI.